bernhard-pfann/lad-gpt/README.md

 ```

 ### Files Description:
-- <code>assets/input/chat.txt:</code> The input file needs to be an exported WhatsApp chat.
+- <code>data/input/chat.txt:</code> The input file needs to be an exported WhatsApp chat.
-- <code>assets/output/:</code> The encoded training/validation data and the trained model will be written into this localtion.
+- <code>data/output/:</code> The encoded training/validation data and the trained model will be written into this localtion.
+- <code>models/model.pt:</code> Trained pytorch model object.
 - <code>src/preprocess.py:</code> Converts chat messages into encoded PyTorch tensors.
 Data is split into training and validation set.
 - <code>src/model.py:</code> Defines the language model class.
 - <code>src/train.py:</code> Contains code for training the language model.